johnbillion/user-switching/languages/readme.txt

 == For Translators ==

-If you have created your own translation, or have an update of an existing one, please send it to <john@johnblackbourn.com> so I can bundle it into the next release of the plugin.
+You can use Transifex to translate User Switching: https://www.transifex.com/projects/p/user-switching/.

-You can also use Transifex to translate User Switching if you wish: <https://www.transifex.com/projects/p/user-switching/>.
+Alternatively, if you have created your own translation or have an update of an existing one, please send it to john@johnblackbourn.com so I can bundle it into the next release of the plugin.

 Thank you!
 John.